What Is Non-Small Cell Lung Cancer?

 Palliative care focuses on easing symptoms of a patient’s illness.
 Palliative care may be recommended in cases of advanced NSCLC.

-Many of the treatments listed earlier (including chemotherapy, surgery, and radiation) can be used as palliative care if they’re scaled down.
 For example, a minor surgery or a low dose of radiation can be used to shrink lung cancer tumors and reduce a patient’s symptoms.

 Help for Non-Small Cell Lung Cancer Patients

-FAQs About Non-Small Cell Lung Cancer
+Non-Small Cell Lung Cancer FAQs

 How serious is non-small cell lung cancer?